alexandengstrom/png-steganography-cli/README.md

 The RSA encryption algorithm is a widely used public-key encryption method that utilizes the properties of prime numbers for secure data transmission.
 The hidden message is encrypted using a randomly generated public-private key pair, ensuring that only the intended recipient with the corresponding private key can decrypt and extract the message.

+__Note__: The prime numbers used for generating RSA key pairs in this tool are not large enough for secure production use.
+They are provided for demonstration purposes only.
+For real-world applications, it is crucial to use much larger prime numbers to ensure the security of the encryption.

 ## Features

 - Hide a message within a PNG image